Top Questions

 If you have a specific issue - choose a treatment from the menu that you think best covers that - if its only one area then 30-60 minutes is usually sufficient

 If you just want a quick, relaxing full body treatment - go for the 1 Hour Rapid Swedish Massage -- you may want just a Back, Neck & Shoulders one, and that's fine too.
+If you want this style but with essential oils, select an aromatherapy treatment.

 If you want a remedial (fixing) session followed up with or incorporated into a deeply relaxing treatment, go for the 90 Minutes Fusion Massage (this has quite deep tissue pressure)

-I f you just want a deeply relaxing full body treatment that will get rid of all your stresses, choose a 90 minutes to 2 hour session
+I f you just want a deeply relaxing full body treatment that will get rid of all your stresses, choose a 90 minutes to 2 hour session.

 When Can I NOT Have a Massage?